-What can massage and bodywork do for me?
+What can integrative massage and craniosacral therapy do for me?

 Integrative massage therapy can relieve pain, relax tight muscles and spasms, reduce stress, improve circulation, improve posture, increase flexibility, move poisons and waste products out of the tissues, speed up the healing process, improve athletic performance, and satisfy a plethora of social, psychological and emotional needs.

-Conditions which may be helped by massage therapy include: back pain, joint pain, neck and shoulder problems, carpal tunnel syndrome, fibromyalgia, chronic fatigue, depression, stress related illness, many nervous system problems, headaches and migraines, whiplash, sports injuries, insomnia, chronic tension and good old fashioned burn-out.
+Conditions which may be helped by experienced massage therapists include: back pain, joint pain, neck and shoulder problems, carpal tunnel syndrome, fibromyalgia, chronic fatigue, depression, stress related illness, many nervous system problems, headaches and migraines, whiplash, sports injuries, insomnia, chronic tension and good old fashioned burn-out.

 The list could go on and on.
-The more highly trained and experienced the therapist, the more issues he or she will be able to address.
-A properly trained therapist can successfully treat a wide variety of musculoskeletal problems and provide supportive treatment for victims of many other physical and psychological disorders.
+The more highly trained the therapist, the more issues he or she will be able to address.
+A skilled therapist can successfully treat a wide variety of musculoskeletal problems and provide supportive treatment for victims of many other physical and psychological disorders.
 Many massage therapists today work in hospitals or clinics.
 Others work in conjunction with psychotherapists to help victims of physical or sexual abuse release trauma from their bodies and nervous systems.
 The experience of safe touch is an important part of this healing process.

-The best way to see if massage therapy is right for you is to come in for a visit.
-Even a half-hour session gives great results.
+The best way to see if massage therapy or craniosacral therapy is right for you is to come in for a visit.
+Your initial, one-hour visit is Half-Price!
 When is the last time your body had a “tune-up”?

 Click here for an interesting article: Massage Can Do That?

 What should I wear?

 For Swedish massage (general relaxation massage), the therapist leaves the room while you undress and relax on the massage table, underneath a sheet.
 Some clients choose to leave their underwear on.
 Others remove all of their clothing for more freedom and less chance of interfering with the massage techniques.
 You remain covered by the sheet at all times, except for the part being worked upon.
 The pelvic area and a woman’s breasts are never uncovered in general massage.